-- All deacons coming to the diocese to perform any ministry such as baptism, wedding, funerals, or parish mission, must be in good standing and cleared by their ordinaries or provincial before coming to the diocese.
-Such permission is granted for a particular day or event. - A letter of Good Standing from the Deacon's current Diocese must be provided to the Chancellor's Office at least 10 days before the event (excluding funerals). - Any deacon with faculties in our diocese may request a letter of Good Standing through the Office of the Diaconate or Chancellor, whenever possible, at least two weeks before the necessary event. - Such letters, issued at the request of the Office of the Diaconate, through the office of the Chancellor, will be US Mailed, Emailed, or provided sealed for personal delivery to the local church or agency seeking the letter. - The deacon must be in Good Standing in the Diocese of St Petersburg before such a letter is issued.
+Il deacons coming to the diocese to perform any ministry such as baptism, wedding, funeral or parish mission, must be in good standing and cleared by their ordinaries or provincial before coming to the diocese.

+- 1. Any deacon with faculties in our diocese may request a letter of Good Standing through the Office of the Diaconate, whenever possible, at least two weeks before the necessary event. - 2.
+Such letters, issued at the request of the Office of the Diaconate, through the office of the Chancellor, will be US Mailed or provided sealed for personal delivery to the local church or agency seeking the letter. - 3.
+The deacon must be in Good Standing before such a letter is issued.